There is no official data on the number of children born as a

 recognised that there has been a significant increase in surrogacy in Ireland

 as a result of new technologies and availability of surrogates.
-In advance of new and long awaited legislation due to commence this summer, there is much anticipation and excitement among Irish families.
+In advance of new and long awaited legislation due to commence this autumn, there is much anticipation and excitement among Irish families.

 Recent court cases and media reports have highlighted the gaps in Irish legislation for families of children born through surrogacy.
 There has been extensive criticism of the current situation, with particular reference to the lack of equality for children and parents and impact on their family life.